What I can do - I will -

 My life has changed throughout the years as well.
-I moved to Texarkana in 2001, and became involved with the local Vietnam Veterans of America chapter.
+I moved to a different part of Texas in 2001, and became involved with the local Vietnam Veterans of America chapter.
 Through them I have been able to reach out to so many people.
-I have volunteered at The Moving Wall twice – once in Texarkana in 2002 and again in Branson during Operation Homecoming USA in 2005.
-I have been able to give speeches and share my passion with others.
-I have morphed from a college student to a married woman and mother of two.
-My boys are young but I am already instilling in them a sense of pride for our country and respect for our veterans.
+I have volunteered at The Moving Wall twice - once in my new hometown in 2002 and again in Branson during Operation Homecoming USA in 2005.
+I read names of some of the Texans lost in the Vietnam War at the groundbreaking ceremonies for the Texas Capitol Vietnam Monument and attended the dedication the following year.

-So much has changed in the fifteen years since I first became involved, but one thing has remained the same: my firm belief in the quote that I end all my speeches with, which is this -- “A man is not dead until he is forgotten."
+So much has changed in the twenty years since I first became involved, but one thing has remained the same: my firm belief in the quote that I end all my speeches with, which is this -- "A man is not dead until he is forgotten."
 As long as I am able, I will do what I can do keep alive the memories of our POW/MIAs.
 They deserve nothing less.

 Feel free to contact me at email@example.com.